 Verify that your solar installer is properly licensed.
 This ensures that the work is done correctly using current best installation practices.
 In Illinois, the state Commerce Commission licenses distributed generation energy contractors, including residential solar contractors.

 Check review sites like Google Reviews, the Better Business Bureau (BBB), and TrustPilot to see feedback from past customers about local solar companies.
-Detailed reviews can help you evaluate a company's dependability and level of service.
-Use caution with installers that have hardly any reviews or mostly negative ones.
+Detailed reviews can help you assess a company's reliability and customer service.
+Use caution with installers that have very few reviews or mostly negative ones.

 Contact 3–5 solar companies to receive free, detailed quotes.
 Quotes should clearly explain all costs and specify the exact solar components included.
 By comparing multiple quotes, you can identify the most cost-effective option for you.